maximilianovalle/Library_Management_System/README.md

 ## Features

 ### Role-Based Login
-Depending on your login credentials, our system can identfy whether you are a 'user', 'librarian', or 'admin' and take you to their respective pages.
+Depending on your login credentials, our system can identfy whether you are a 'user', 'librarian', or 'admin' and take you to their respective pages.<br />
 <img src="./README_images/1.png" width="350px"> <img src="./README_images/2.png" width="350px"> <img src="./README_images/14.png" width="350px"> <img src="./README_images/15.png" width="350px">

 ### Return Items
-Users are able to not only check out books and place devices on hold, but also return their books and remove their holds on items in our system.
+Users are able to not only check out books and place devices on hold, but also return their books and remove their holds on items in our system.<br />
 <img src="./README_images/3.png" width="350px"> <img src="./README_images/11.png" width="350px">

 ### Notification System
-Users are able to receive notifications generated automatically by our system and mark them as read.
+Users are able to receive notifications generated automatically by our system and mark them as read.<br />
 <img src="./README_images/12.png" width="350px"> <img src="./README_images/13.png" width="350px">

 ### Catalogue Editing
 Users and employees alike are able to browse through our library's extensive catalogue of books and devices.
-Employees are also able to edit existing items and add or delete new items.
+Employees are also able to edit existing items and add or delete new items. <br />
 <img src="./README_images/10.png" width="350px"> <img src="./README_images/5.png" width="350px">

 ### Librarian Functionalities
-Librarians can manage user holds, fines, and view reports regarding the data from their library.
+Librarians can manage user holds, fines, and view reports regarding the data from their library.<br />
 <img src="./README_images/6.png" width="350px"> <img src="./README_images/7.png" width="350px">

 ### Admin Functionalities
-Admins can add and edit librarians and users, manage the library catalogue, and edit the status of books currently in maintenance.
+Admins can add and edit librarians and users, manage the library catalogue, and edit the status of books currently in maintenance.<br />
 <img src="./README_images/8.png" width="350px"> <img src="./README_images/9.png" width="350px">